ItayGershman/Unix/README.md

 # Unix
-Upload &amp; download files from server
+Upload &amp; download files from/to server

 Run program in Linux: